Kalustyan's: Presidential town house

 The building was originally built for Chester A. Arthur, in the 1860s.
-He was inaugurated President of the United States on an upper floor, and he signed the Civil Service act there.
+He was inaugurated President of the United States on an upper floor.
 After his death, it was sold to a young William Randolph Hearst, who ran the New York Journal from there.
 During the 1910s, the inhabitants of the neighborhood became less wealthy and white.

 Little Armenia

 Kerope Kalustyan came to the US in the 1940s from Istanbul to export steel to Turkey, but the business was unsuccessful.
 He turned to import food products from the Middle East and India.
 The location was at the time known as Little Armenia.
 In the 1920s, about eight thousand Armenians lived in New York City and the center of their community was Lexington Avenue and 23rd Street.
 With rising prosperity, the Armenian community gradually moved elsewhere, with Kalustyan's the most visible relic.
 The Armenian Evangelical Church of New York, St. Illuminator's Armenian Apostolic Cathedral and the gold-domed St. Vartan Armenian Cathedral still stand in the neighborhood.